spring-projects/spring-webflow/spring-webflow/readme.txt

 have state, exhibit transactional characteristics, and may be dynamic and/or long-running in nature.

-Spring Web Flow exists at a higher level of abstraction, integrating as a self-contained flow engine within base frameworks such as Struts, Spring MVC, Portlet MVC, and JSF.
+Spring Web Flow exists at a higher level of abstraction, integrating as a self-contained flow engine within base frameworks such as Spring MVC and JSF.
 SWF provides you the capability to capture your application's UI flow explicitly in a declarative, portable, and manageable fashion.

-SWF is a powerful controller framework based on a finite-state machine, fully addressing the "C" in MVC.
+SWF is a controller framework that addresses the "C" in MVC.

 2. RELEASE INFO

 Spring Web Flow 2.0 requires J2SE 1.4 and J2EE 1.4 (Servlet 2.4) or > to run.

-J2SE 5.0 with Ant 1.6 and Ivy 1.3 or > is required to build.
+J2SE 5.0 with Ant 1.6 and Ivy 2.0 or > is required to build.
 A compatible version of Ivy is shipped with this release.

 SWF release contents: